dthain/compilers-fa25/encoder.md

 - `make clean` should remove all executables and object files.
 - `make test` should run all your test cases.

+## Development Log

+Create one more file in your repository (`devel.md`) which contains a development log.
+For each stage of the compiler, add a new section with a few thoughts on building this stage:
+- What AI tools did you use, and what sort of prompts did you provide?
+- What parts of the code were easily generated?
+- What parts were difficult to get right and required more effort?

 ## Turning In

-Be sure to `git add` and `git commit` all of your source files to your repository.
+Be sure to `git add` and `git commit` all of your files in your repository.
 (Don't add object files, executables files, or anything else that is built from source files.)
-Then review the [General Instructions for Turning In](general.md).
+Then review the [General Instructions for Turning In](general).
 Make sure that your code is tagged as a release named `encoder`.

-**This assignment is due on Thursday, August 31st at 11:59PM  Late assignments are not accepted.**
+**This assignment is due on Monday, Sep 1st at 9:00AM Late assignments are not accepted.**